-The handicapped student at College of the Desert is encouraged to participate in the same activities and courses as any student.
-Special services are offered to provide a more equitable opportunity and to help successfully integrate the student into college life.
-Such services provided include: priority registration, special parking, career and personal counseling and guidance, tutoring, notetakers, skills development, and special instruction.
-Special equipment is available those who qualify.
+The student with a disability at College of the Desert is encouraged to participate in the same activities and courses as any student.
+Special services are offered to provide a more equitable classroom experience and to help successfully integrate the student into college life.
+Such services provided include: priority registration, special parking, tutoring, notetakers, specialized counseling, and special equipment to those who qualify.
 The Library and Diesel Mechanics buildings are the only two-story buildings on campus.
-Elevator keys are available to those in need of access.
-All other buildings are accessible and are single story.
-Accommodating restroom facilities are provided.
+Elevator keys are available to those in need of access, by contacting the Office of Handicap Programs and Services.